 - Plumbing and electrical systems

 - Major kitchen appliances such as dishwasher, refrigerator, oven, built-in microwave, garbage disposal or trash compactor.
 (Home warranties typically exclude small consumer appliances like coffee makers and toasters.)

-Why You Need Both Home Insurance and a Home Warranty
+Should You Purchase Both Home Insurance and a Home Warranty?

 When you're ready, start researching to find out which home warranty company is the right choice to protect your property, your comfort and your peace of mind.